vaimo/composer-patches/README.md

 10. The key 'operation-failures' provides developer an opportunity to fail an operation based on custom output assessment (even when the original command returns with an exit code that seems to indicate that the execution was successful).
 Operation failures are defined separately for each operation and can be customised in root package configuration;
+11. In case your package includes other patches other than just the ones that are applied with this plugin, consider using patcher/ignore to exclude those the folders that contain such patches.
+Otherwise false failures will be encountered when running `patch:validate`.

 Appliers are executed in the sequence dictated by sequence where several path levels are used with validation until validation success is hit.
 Note that each applier will be visited before moving on to